research

 with Regina Stumpf, Sebastian Fehrler, Urs Fischbacher

-Generative artificial intelligence (AI) is poised to reshape the way individuals communicate and interact.
-While this form of AI has the potential to efficiently make numerous human decisions, there is limited understanding of how individuals respond to its use in social interaction.
-In particular, it remains unclear how individuals engage with algorithms when the interaction entails consequences for other people.
-Here, we report the results of a large-scale pre-registered online experiment (N = 3,552) indicating diminished fairness, trust, trustworthiness, cooperation, and coordination by human players in economic twoplayer games, when the decision of the interaction partner is taken over by ChatGPT.
-On the contrary, we observe no adverse welfare effects when individuals are uncertain about whether they are interacting with a human or generative AI.
-Therefore, the promotion of AI transparency, often suggested as a solution to mitigate the negative impacts of generative AI on society, shows a detrimental effect on welfare in our study.
-Concurrently, participants frequently delegate decisions to ChatGPT, particularly when the AI’s involvement is undisclosed, and individuals struggle to discern between AI and human decisions.
+Large language models are poised to reshape the way individuals communicate and interact.
+While this form of artificial intelligence has the potential to efficiently make many human decisions, there is limited understanding of how individuals will respond to its use in social interactions.
+In particular, it remains unclear how individuals interact with large language models when the interaction has consequences for other people.
+Here, we report the results of a large-scale, pre-registered online experiment (N = 3,552) showing that human players’ fairness, trust, trustworthiness, cooperation, and coordination in economic two-player games decrease when the decision of the interaction partner is taken over by ChatGPT.
+On the contrary, we observe no adverse reactions when individuals are uncertain whether they are interacting with a human or a large language model.
+At the same time, participants often delegate decisions to the large language model, especially when the model’s involvement is not disclosed, and individuals have difficulty distinguishing between decisions made by humans and those made by artificial intelligence.

 Cognitive Models of Bayesian Anchoring in Discrete Choice Experiments